munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 ### Variance of slice types

-For slice types in Go specifically, there are a handful of assignability rules, but the only one that can apply to slice types is:
+For slice types in Go specifically, there are a handful of assignability rules, but the only one that applies to slice types is:

 >   *   <p>V and T are identical.</p>